-As we all know, Martin then lost the manuscript which was likely taken by his wife Lucy.
+After Martin took the manuscript back home, he lost the manuscript which was most likely taken by his wife Lucy.
 Upon returning, Joseph exclaimed "Oh, my God!
 All is lost! all is lost!
 What shall I do?
 I have sinned."
-(Biographical Sketches of Joseph Smith the Prophet, 1853) That Joseph said that 'All is lost' is a pretty good summary of his predicament: He knew he could never replicate the first 116 pages because he was not even 'translating' from the golden plates, but he also needed the first part of the Book of Mormon or it would be a book with no beginning.
+(Biographical Sketches of Joseph Smith the Prophet, 1853) That Joseph said that 'All is lost' is a pretty good summary of his predicament: He knew he could never replicate the first 116 pages because he was not even 'translating' from the golden plates, but he also needed to replace the first part of the Book of Mormon or it would be a book with no beginning.

-Now consider that Joseph Smith was using his "seer stone" in a top hat to translate the Book of Mormon, and that Joseph Smith even used that seer stone to view the Book of Mormon 'gold plates' when they were hidden in an empty log.
+Now remember that Joseph Smith was using his seer/peep stone in a top hat to translate the Book of Mormon and that Joseph Smith even claimed to use that seer stone to view the Book of Mormon gold plates when they were hidden in an empty log.
 As we covered in the gold plates overview, when Emma told Joseph there was a plot to obtain the plates, Joseph Smith looked into his stone and claimed to view the plates that were still in the hollow log and that they were safe.